-This will include a look at a couple of key areas where fraud can be a risk, payment processing issues, and how to resolve these problems.
+Have you looked at a couple of key areas where fraud can be a risk, payment processing issues, and how to resolve these problems?

 Two types of fraud associated with accounts payable…

 When it comes to accounts payable and processing invoices, it’s important to be wary of the risks that come along with it.

 One of the main issues here is fraud, both external and internal.
 According to the Association of Certified Fraud Examiners, fraud represents an average of 5% loss to most businesses which, globally, amounts to a staggering $3.7 trillion-dollar issue!

 There are a range of ways in which external and internal fraud can affect accounts payable.
 For example, fraudulent transactions submitted amongst real ones could be processed by an AP team member as well as false supplier accounts being created by the fraudster.

 This of course means the money is heading straight into the fraudster’s pocket, which happens way more frequently than you think.